sanderveldhuis/glidelite/doc/deployment.md

 * Advanced Packaging Tool (i.e. `apt-get`)
 * Admin privileges (i.e. `sudo`)

+## Defining your homepage

+By default all compiled projects will be deployed and reachable for the local network only.
+If the project should be reachable on a public domain ensure to set the `homepage` configuration value in the [configuration](https://github.com/sanderveldhuis/glidelite/blob/main/doc/configuration.md) file.

 ## Compiling your code

 At the command line, run the GlideLite Compiler to compile the full project: